Keep Turf Clean

-The second group of cleaners, must be applied sparingly and be cautious to avoid penetration under the turf.
-Grease spots and mineral spirits removers such as perchlorethylene sold in many stores and supermarkets.
+The second group of cleaners must be applied sparingly and be cautious to avoid penetration under the turf.
+Grease spots and mineral spirits removers such as perchloroethylene sold in many stores and supermarkets.
 These cleaners will handle the following oil-base stains:

 - Motor oil and grease

 - Floor wax